Fixed and folding blade knives

 If your knife does develop rust spots, you can remove them by using a light abrasive, such as Flitz metal polish or Bon Ami cleanser made into a paste with a little water.
-If the rust is more than just surface, try naval jelly or WD-40 and brass wool.
+Use an absorbant soft cloth to apply the cleanser.
+If the rust is more than just surface, try naval jelly or WD-40.

 After applying a light coating of oil to blade and pivot, store folding knives closed and fixed blades in their sheaths or blade guards.